The Tynemouth Software Minstrel ZX80 clone.Designed by Tynemouth Software in United Kingdom

 What makes it special?
 It is built in the form factor of the ZX81, so can be used as a replacement board for a broken ZX81.
 The design follows the original ZX80 design with only a few changes.
 The RAM has been upgraded to 16K, and the ROM socket can take a 2764-27512 EPROM with 1 to 8 ROM images which are jumper selectable.
 The video output has been improved and is now a composite video signal rather than the version generated by the original ZX80 and early ZX81 boards which were missing one part which affected the black level on modern TVs.

 All parts are through hole, so assembly should be straightforward.
 It can be used with the original ZX80 4K BASIC ROM or the later ZX81 like 8K BASIC ROM.
 Note these issue 2 boards do not have the NMI based slow mode, so are not fully ZX81 compatible (see Minstrel Issue 3 if you want a ZX81 compatible board).
 The video output composite video, and is jumper selectable between the PAL and NTSC.

 What options are available?
 This is available as a bare PCB or as a kit of parts to build the main board.

-IC Sockets The standard kit comes with turned pin IC sockets for the CPU, ROM and RAM.
+IC Sockets The full kit comes with turned pin IC sockets for the CPU, ROM and RAM.
 You can optionally add sockets for all the other ICs on the board.

 Voltage Regulator If you are fitting this into a ZX81 case, you can select a 7805 regulator and reuse the ZX81 heatsink.
 In most cases, go for the switch mode replacement (small black box which is more efficient and does not require a heatsink).